typealiased/mockingbird/Sources/Mockingbird.docc/Pages/Essentials/Mocking.md

 ## Overview

 Mocks can be passed as instances of the original type, recording any calls they receive for later verification.
 Note that mocks are strict by default, meaning that calls to unstubbed non-void methods will trigger a test failure.
-To create a relaxed or “loose” mock, use a [default value provider](#stub-as-a-relaxed-mock).
+To create a relaxed or “loose” mock, use a default value provider when <doc:Stubbing>.

 ```swift
 // Swift types